ipugh-xm/xm-labs-steps-business-time/README.md

 ---------

 # Files
 * [IsitBusinessTime.zip](IsitBusinessTime.zip) - Workflow zip file with the step and example flow

 # How it works
+The step checks if it is currently business hours.

 # Installation